matter-labs/era-compiler-solidity/docs/src/eravm/01-code-separation.md

 # Code Separation

-On both EVM and EraVM the code is separated into two parts: deploy code and runtime code.
-The deploy code is executed only once when the contract is deployed.
-The runtime code is executed every time the contract is called.
-However, on EraVM the deploy code and runtime code are deployed together, and they are not split into two separate chunks.
+In both EVM and EraVM, contract bytecode is divided into two segments: deploy and runtime.
+The deploy code—also known as the constructor—runs only once when the contract is first deployed.
+In contrast, the runtime code executes every time the contract is called.

-The constructor is added to the contract as a regular public function which is called by System Contracts during deployment.
+However, on EraVM, both segments are deployed together rather than split into two separate chunks.
+The constructor is simply added to the contract as a standard public function, which the System Contracts invoke during deployment.

-Just like on EVM, the deploy code on EraVM is represented by a single constructor.
-The constructor is merged into runtime code by our compiler while it is generating LLVM IR, like in the minimal example below.
+Just like on the EVM, the deploy code on EraVM takes the form of a single constructor.
+Our compiler merges this constructor into the runtime code while generating LLVM IR, as illustrated in the minimal example below.

 ## LLVM IR

-In EraVM subset of LLVM IR, contract `@__entry` arguments `%0`-`%11` correspond to registers `r1`-`r12` on EraVM.
+In the EraVM subset of LLVM IR, the `@__entry` function’s arguments `%0` through `%11` correspond to EraVM registers `r1` through `r12`.

-Register `r2` is represented by argument `%1`.
-The register contains a bit that indicates whether the call is a deploy code call.
-The flag is used for branching over deploy and runtime code blocks.
+Specifically, register `r2` maps to the argument `%1`.
+This register contains a bit that indicates whether the call is for deploy code, and that flag is used to branch between deploy and runtime code blocks.

 ```llvm
 define i256 @__entry(ptr addrspace(3) nocapture readnone %0, i256 %1, i256 %2, i256 %3, i256 %4, i256 %5, i256 %6, i256 %7, i256 %8, i256 %9, i256 %10, i256 %11) local_unnamed_addr #1 personality ptr @__personality {